coldbox-templates/elixir/readme.md

 # Elixir Template

-This advanced template leverages ColdBox and the (ColdBox Elixir)[ https://github.com/ColdBox/elixir] ] project for asset management and compilations.
+This advanced template leverages ColdBox and the (ColdBox Elixir)[https://github.com/ColdBox/elixir] project for asset management and compilations.
 You can place all your static assets in the `resources/assets` folder and Elixir will combine, version, copy, and even babelify your code to their appropriate location in the `includes` folder.

 Please check out the ColdBox Elixir documentation for further information: https://github.com/ColdBox/elixir/wiki

+## Included Dependencies
+* Bootstrap
+* jQuery

 ## License
 Apache License, Version 2.0.